RobotecAI/rai/docs/create_robots_whoami.md

 Your robot's `whoami` package serves as a configuration package for the `rai_whoami` node.

+> [!TIP]
-> **TIP**: The Human-Machine Interface (HMI), both text and voice versions, relies heavily on the whoami package.
+> The Human-Machine Interface (HMI), both text and voice versions, relies heavily on the whoami package.
 It uses the robot's identity, constitution, and documentation to provide context-aware responses and ensure the robot behaves according to its defined characteristics.

 ## Example (Franka Emika Panda arm)